Reach Out Today

 Sometimes, people complete inpatient treatment but don’t feel quite ready for outpatient treatment.
 For these people, Partial Hospitalization in Newport Beach is a good option.

-Partial hospitalization programs (PHP), offer more structure than outpatient treatment but less than residential.
-Clients can receive care five to seven days a week for a number of hours each day, returning back to their homes in the evening.
+Partial hospitalization programs (PHP), offer more structure than outpatient treatment but less than residential. patients can receive care five to seven days a week for a number of hours each day, returning back to their homes in the evening.

 While there is no set rule for PHP, it typically takes five to six weeks.